 GET variables after the question mark (

 This sections explains how to tell us what format of response you desire.
-To read about the structure of the our formats or the different types available you can visit our special api response reference page.
+To read about the structure of the our formats or the different types available you can visit our special soccer API response reference page.
 In general, you provide the response format that you would like by providing the file extension of the format.
 For example, for JSON you will feed us with

 json.
 The format is provided after the name of the controller that should handle your request followed by a dot.
 In the example above, the controller is

 jsonformat request.
 To turn this into XML format we replace